oxolll/Linux/ansible/README.md

 ```

 ## Playbook
-Like a shell script\
+- like a shell script
-using YAML format
+- using YAML format

 ## preset
 vi /etc/hosts